Landing Page Design Guide 2026 – How to Build High-Converting Pages

 • Real-time social proof (“47 people signed up today”)

 Important: only communicate genuine scarcity.
-Fake urgency (offers that never actually expire) destroys credibility.
+Fake urgency destroys credibility.

-This bears repeating because it’s that important: your landing page must load in under 2 seconds.
-Every additional second reduces conversions by 7%.
+Worth repeating: your landing page must load in under 2 seconds.
+Every additional second cuts conversions by 7%.
 During development, speed should take priority over elaborate design.

 AdvantageDisadvantage